OV00VO/mildewdetectionincherryleaves/README.md

 * Visualizes the model's learning process (accuracy and loss over training epochs).
 * Summarizes model performance on the test set using metrics like accuracy, precision, recall, and F1-score.

-This design ensures a user-friendly and informative dashboard that meets the client's requirements and facilitates data exploration, model evaluation, and actionable insights generation.
+Overall, this design ensures a user-friendly and informative dashboard that meets the client's requirements and facilitates data exploration, model evaluation, and actionable insights generation.